 A keto smoothie is made up of healthy fats and protein, all foods that are naturally low in carbohydrates.
 Using a high-powered blender, add in these heart-healthy, keto diet–friendly foods.

 My keto smoothie recipe starts with 1 to 1¼ cups of full-fat coconut milk as the base.
 Coconut milk contains a beneficial fat called lauric acid, a medium-chain fatty acid that’s easily absorbed and used by the body for energy.
-It serves as a great keto diet food, and it actually helps to lower cholesterol levels, improve blood pressure and prevent heart attacks or a stroke.
-(8)
+It serves as a great keto diet food.

 Next add in 1 tablespoon of chia seeds (soaked in 3 tablespoons of water for 10 minutes), which contain essential fatty acids, plus vitamins A, B, E and D and minerals including iron, magnesium, niacin and thiamine.
 And then add 1 tablespoons of your favorite nut butter to the mix, whether it’s almond butter or even sunflower seed butter.
 (I recommend that you avoid peanut butter.)